purduesigbots/pros-docs/cortex/tutorials/analog.rst

 needed in the ``initializeIO()`` or ``initialize()`` functions.
 However, it is often worthwhile to calibrate analog sensors before using them, which would take place in the ``initialize()`` function.
-The :ref:`analogCalibrate()` function collects approximately 500 data samples over a period of half a second and returns the average value received over the sampling period.
+The `analogCalibrate <../api/index.html#analogCalibrate>`_ function collects approximately 500 data samples over a period of half a second and returns the average value received over the sampling period.
 This average value can be used to account for variations like gyroscope orientation or ambient light for line trackers.